grafana/tempo/docs/tempo/website/configuration/_index.md

         chunk_size_bytes: 10485760          # Optional.
 Amount of data to buffer from input blocks.
 Default is 10 MiB
         flush_size_bytes: 31457280          # Optional.
 Flush data to backend when buffer is this large.
 Default is 30 MiB
         max_compaction_objects: 6000000     # Optional.
 Maximum number of traces in a compacted block.
 Default is 6 million.
 Deprecated.
-        max_block_size: 107374182400        # Optional.
+        max_block_bytes: 107374182400       # Optional.
 Maximum size of a compacted block in bytes.
 Default is 100 GiB
         retention_concurrency: 10           # Optional.
 Number of tenants to process in parallel during retention.
 Default is 10.
     ring:
         kvstore: